Why governments put trade controls in place, how they work for exporters, and how traders can apply for a licence.

 - destination concerned - whether the country is subject to sanctions or other concerns

 - other licensable trade or export activities

-For information on applying for a licence and export controls in general, read the introductory guide to export controls.
-See also the guide on when to apply for an export licence for your strategic goods.
+For information on applying for a licence and export controls in general, read Do I need an export licence?.